anycap-ai/anycap/README.md

 # AnyCap

-AnyCap is a capability runtime for AI agents.
+AnyCap is a CLI-native capability harness for AI agents.
 It provides access to multimodal AI capabilities -- image understanding, video analysis, and more -- through a single CLI.

 ## Install Skills